molybdenumsoftware/.github/profile/README.md

 ### I'd like to contract you for work on proprietary software

-Sorry.
 We love open source too much.

-### What languages do you support?

-We're biased toward Rust
+Sorry not sorry.

+### Why only Rust?

+It's probably the best popular imperative language.
+Try it.

 ### Show me your portfolio